aminrj/aminrj.github.io/_posts/2025-03-05-deploy-production-ready-kubernetes-cluster-with-microk8s.md

 ...
 ```

-## 4. Handling certificates with Cert-Manager
+## 4. Handling certificates with cert-manager

 Thanks to Cert-Manager, we can automate the process of issuing, renewing and
 managing TLS/SSL certificates in Kubernetes.

-Without it, managing HTTPS for our applications would require manually obtaining
+Without it, you'd be obtaining and updating certificates manually.
-and updating certificates, which is inefficient and error-prone.

-In other words, here is what Cert-Manager really do:

-- Automatic TLS Certificates: issues certificates from Let's Encrypt or custom
+- Issues certificates from Let's Encrypt or custom CAs
-  CAs.
-- Auto-Renewal: Prevents downtime by renewing certificates before they expire
+- Auto-renews them before they expire
-- Integrate with Ingress: Enables HTTPS for Nginx, Traefik, Istio, etc.
+- Works with Nginx, Traefik, Istio, and MetalLB
-- Works with MetalLb & LoadBalancer: Secures services without needing a cloud
-  provider.
-- Multi-Environment Support: Managers different certs for Dev, Staging and Prod.
+- Manages separate certs for dev, staging, and prod

 To deploy `cert-manager`, we create the `Terraform` module with: